bump-sh/docs/src/_guides/bump-sh-tutorials/mock-server-with-beeceptor.md

 ![Expanding API paths and payload in Beeceptor](/images/guides/mock-with-beeceptor/beeceptor-openapi-paths-expanded.gif)

 Here is a sample API response when invoking the Get All Products API.
 Instead of placeholder values, you get domain-specific values without any extra configuration.
+Checkout the following response payload and refer to the `name`, `price`, `stock`, and `created_at` for the generated values.

 ```json
 GET /products